-A syntactic proposal is a proposal that contains only changes to the syntax of a language.
-This means that the proposal contains either no or very limited change to functionality, and no changes to the semantics of the language.
-This limits the scope of proposals this project is applicable to, but it also focuses solely on some of the most challenging proposals where the users of the language might have the strongest opinions.
+A syntactic proposal is a proposal that only introduces changes to the syntax of a language.
+This means that the proposal assumes either no or very limited change to functionality, and no changes to the semantics of the language.
+This limits the scope of proposals this project is applicable to, but it also focuses solely on some of the most contentious proposals where the users of the language might have the strongest opinions.